Weakly--exceptional quotient singularities: Introduction

-On the geometric side, \altgroup{4}, \symgroup{4} and \altgroup{5} give rise to exceptional singularities, the dihedral groups give rise to weakly--exceptional, but not exceptional singularities.
-The cyclic groups give rise to singularities that are not weakly--exceptional.
-For the proofs of these results, see~\cite{Shokurov92}. \end{eg} \begin{cor} In the $2$--dimensional case, the exceptional singularities are those of types $E_{6}$, $E_{7}$, $E_{8}$.
-The weakly--exceptional singularities are those of types $E_{6}$, $E_{7}$, $E_{8}$, $D_{n}$. \end{cor}
+On the geometric side, rephrasing~\cite[Section~5.2.3]{Shokurov92-Eng} implies that \altgroup{4}, \symgroup{4} and \altgroup{5} give rise to exceptional singularities of types $E_{6}$, $E_{7}$ and $E_{8}$ respectively, the dihedral groups \dihgroup{n} give rise to weakly-exceptional, but not exceptional singularities of type $D_{n+2}$ and the cyclic groups \cyclgroup{n} give rise to singularities of type $A_{n-1}$, that are not weakly-exceptional.
+The concept of a weakly-exceptional singularity was originally formed as a generalisation of the singularities of types $D_{n}$ and $E_{n}$. \end{eg}

 Since this example fully settles the $N=2$ case, assume for the rest of this paper that $N\geq3$.
-When the dimension $N\leq6$, the exceptional singularities have been fully classified in \cite{Cheltsov-Shramov09}, \cite{Cheltsov-Shramov10} and \cite{Markushevich-Prokhorov}.
-The aim of this paper is to obtain a list of group actions that induce weakly--exceptional singularities in dimension $3$ and $4$.
-This will be done using the exceptionality criteria obtained by Y.~Prokhorov, I.~Cheltsov and C.~Shramov in~\cite{Cheltsov-Shramov09} and~\cite{Prokhorov00}, using the language of Tian's alpha--invariant introduced in~\cite{Tian87} and~\cite{Tian-Yau87} by G.~Tian and S-T.~Yau.
+In the dimensions $N\leq6$, the exceptional singularities have been fully classified in \cite{Cheltsov-Shramov09}, \cite{Cheltsov-Shramov10} and \cite{Markushevich-Prokhorov}.
+The aim of this paper is to obtain a list of group actions that induce weakly-exceptional singularities in dimension $3$ and $4$.
+This will be done by applying the exceptionality criteria obtained by Y.~Prokhorov, I.~Cheltsov and C.~Shramov in~\cite{Cheltsov-Shramov09} and~\cite{Prokhorov00}, using the language of Tian's alpha-invariant introduced in~\cite{Tian87} and~\cite{Tian-Yau87} by G.~Tian and S-T.~Yau.